paulhibbitts/test-docsify-this/CONTRIBUTING.md

 # Contributing to Docsify-This

 Thank you for your interest in contributing to the Docsify-This project!
-Your input helps keep the project innovative and useful for everyone.
+Your input can help make the project better for everyone.
 Here’s how to get involved:

 ## How to Contribute